vpinball/pinmame/src/p2k/README.md

 declares `FLIP_SOL`, without which the core would overwrite those coils with its own copy of the buttons once a frame.

-Switch, lamp and coil names come out of each game's own tables; the extraction tool lives with the port's working notes.
+Switch and coil names come out of each game's own device tables.
+Lamp names come from the operations manuals instead, the lamp table's layout in the image never having been worked out, and the manual's cell numbering maps to PinMAME's matrix through the board's two row banks - see the header of `src/wpc/p2k_names.h`, which records how that was measured against the games' own lamp tests.
+The extraction tool lives with the port's working notes.

 ## How it works